hoooowsh/LifeRec-Categories/README.md

 ### Database
 - MongoDB free tier
 ### AKS
-- $7 for a single node
+- At least 30 for a node that can run in AKS, one node can host multiple services and one AKS can have minimum 1 node

 # Development Logs
 ## July 13 - 14